 Proposal?

 Dirty money.
 Dirty stinky money.
 Smells like corruption.
-When you think of a bribe you probably imagine a criminal in a trench coat paying off a policeman or something like that.
-However, in America today there is no secrecy surrounding bribes, it’s done in the wide open.
+When you think of a bribe You probably imagine a criminal in a trench coat who is paying off a policeman or something similar.
+However, today in America there is no secrecy surrounding bribes, and they are done in the wide open.
 Figures like the Koch brothers have their hands in every pot, using their wealth to control every aspect of our political system from the media, to campaigning, and even having partial control over the decisions made in congress.
 While there are many components to creating this kind of power, a large part of this stems from our current campaign finance system, specifically the existence of Super PAC’s (Political Action Commitees).
 There are no caps on the amount of money individuals or corporations can donate to these Super PAC’s.
 Though these organizations are not supposed to communicate or cooperate with the campaign directly, many play fast and loose with this rule, and the enforcement of it is quite underwhelming.
 This allows large corporations to donate unlimited amounts of money to campaigns (though technically indirectly), giving these companies power over whose campaign is successful.
 Politicians have an incentive to treat these special interest groups very well, and this shapes how our policy is formed here in the United States.
-Politics play favorites towards the industries that give them the most money, because that is American democracy.
+Politics play favorites towards the industries that give them the most money, because that is how the American democratic system has been built.
 The Citizens United court ruling should be overturned in order to give corporations and special interest groups less power in our political system.

 The status quo of our political system is corruption.
-Establishment politics is tainted by the influence of many private entities, making it less and less for the people at large.
-The reason for this is that these companies and people have power over who wins and who loses elections, in large part because of our current campaign finance policy.
+Establishment politics are tainted by the influence of many private entities, making it less and less for the people at large.
+The reason for this is due to these companies and people in power over who wins and who loses elections, in large part because of our current campaign finance policy.
 The power that large industries and corporations wield is far and wide, many industries receive a staggering amount of special treatment just because the right people donated to the right candidate.

 Millions and millions of dollars are poured into Super PAC’s for many different politicians.
 Some of these campaigns are successful and others are not, but regardless it inherently corrupts our political system, taking power out of the hands of the individual and putting it in the hands of those that already wield the most power.
 Allowing corporations and individuals to donate unlimited amounts of money allows for self-governance among the ultra-wealthy and the private sector.